What is Worsted Weight Yarn? The Most Versatile Yarn for Knitting

 This yarn is easy to work with and knits up quickly without too much bulk.

-But exactly what is worsted weight yarn and why is it almost every yarn enthusiast’s old standby?
+But exactly what is this weight of yarn and why is it almost every yarn enthusiast’s old standby?
 We break it down for you below.

 According to Ashley Little in her craftsy.com article, “Your Yarn BFF: Get to Know Worsted Weight Yarn,” worsted yarn is named for Worstead, a village in the English county of Norfolk.
 In the 12th century, Worstead was a hub for manufacturing yarn and cloth.